 We often order Austin Air Systems air purification units for clients whose budgets can’t accommodate an all-out HEPA system that integrates with their ductwork.
 Some of the units in Austin’s product line contain medical-grade HEPA filters that can remove viruses from the air.

 Yes, certain HVAC updates may reduce COVID risk.
 But remember…

-The most effective ways to avoid this illness are to follow the social distancing and hand washing guidelines from the CDC.
-Ventilation systems and HEPA filters are just a nice add-on that may help reduce your exposure even further.
+The most effective ways to avoid this illness are to follow the social distancing and hand-washing guidelines from the CDC.
+Ventilation systems and HEPA filters are just nice add-ons that may help reduce your exposure even further.

 And sometimes, you don’t need to buy new equipment at all.
 Really!

 Our goal is to help you breathe easier – and safer.
 We’ll always point you in the right direction, whether it results in a sale for us or not.